 CALWF3

-The code is organized into subroutines that are called by the calwf3 executable.
-The subroutines may be called independently if users desire specialized processing for their dataset.
+The code is organized into subroutines that are called by the calwf3

-Current Version of calwf3
+Current Version of Calibration Pipeline

 Correction For Charge Transfer Efficiency (PCTECORR)